Apiculture Or Bee Keeping

 4. How do you recognize the importance of beekeeping in agriculture?
 A. By ignoring the role of bees in pollination B. By promoting the use of chemical fertilizers C. By understanding the impact of bees on crop production D. By avoiding the use of pesticides Answer: C. By understanding the impact of bees on crop production

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Apiculture Or Bee Keeping from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Apiculture Or Bee Keeping from previous years.

 TEST OF PRACTICAL KNOWLEDGE QUESTION